Terminal Value: Gordon Growth vs Exit Multiple Method

 The formula derives from the mathematical principle that a perpetually growing stream of cash flows has a finite present value, as long as the growth rate is less than the discount rate.
 If growth equaled or exceeded the discount rate, the present value would be infinite, which is economically impossible.

 The numerator represents the cash flow in the first year of the terminal period (the year after your projection ends).
 The denominator converts this into a capitalized value by dividing by the spread between the discount rate and growth rate.
+This spread is sometimes called the capitalization rate.

 Selecting the Perpetual Growth Rate